-- SSH Port: 32
+SSH Port: 32

-- Username: mmdvm
+Username: mmdvm

-- Password: mmdvm
+Password: mmdvm

-- Root Password: mmdvm
+Root Password: mmdvm

-The default mdns name, as well as the hostname that will be reported to your DHCP server is "stm32-dvm-mtr2k".
-Use this to find the IP address assigned by your DHCP server, or simply use mdns if supported on the system your system (i.e. "ssh -p 32 mmdvm@stm32-dvm-mtr2k.local).
+The default hostname that will be reported to your DHCP server is "stm32-dvm-mtr2k".
+Use this to find the IP address assigned by your DHCP server.

 MMDVM Configuration

 MMDVM configuration requirements for the STM32-DVM-MTR2K and MTR2000 are minimal.
 Specifically, the following "Modem" stanza from the MMDVM.ini (contained in /etc/ on our Armbian build) shows recommended values.